alanng10/StandMachine/Docue/a.md

 The Mouse Case has vert and horz scroll trigg with Keyboard button.

+Mouse cursor on display is not trigg shown on orn off with the Case button.
+It is trigg shown on orn off by operating system orn module.

 The alpha button is pos on rite side of the lite Ctrl button.

 The Keyboard Fn button is only on rite side of the Keyboard.